-Operational details for MCC for the monitoring period on 29th of November, 2023 are detailed in Appendix III.
+Operational details for MCC for the monitoring period on the 21st of December, 2023 are detailed in Appendix III.
 At the time of the noise monitoring MCC had ceased mining operations and work was being undertaken to rehabilitate the site.